astrivant/polyad/docs/development/mutation-diagrams.md

 At a replica limit of eight with eight in use, releasing two replicas and then acquiring two can fit.
 Acquiring first would require ten.
-The final count agrees, but one path is forbidden; this is an ordered plan, not an admissible independence square.
+The final count agrees, but the capacity limit requires release before acquisition.
 Polyad checks the worst increase and decrease within each batch.

-### Compensation is not an inverse
+### Compensation and retained effects

 Creating a worker and later deleting it may restore the object inventory while leaving emitted events or modified storage.
 A compensation can restore selected